 Ampthill Forest is an historic area of majestic ancient woods.
 The forest is formed from a number of woodlands spread out along the Greensand Ridge.
 The woods include semi-natural broadleaf woodlands, and coniferous plantations, all rich in wildlife and archaeology.
 Some of the woods have full public access, in others the public access is limited to formal routes.
 The woods include:

 - Maulden Wood - a fantastic network of paths and trails.
 Please see the Maulden Page for more information.

 - Rowney Warren (TL 124 404), this wood is largely coniferous on sandy soils and has lots of interest with hills, areas of heather and bracken, birch and pine.
 It has a modest car park and a great network of trails.

 - Potton Wood (TL 247 498) is an ancient coppice woodland, and contains a rich range of plants and animals.
 It is a designated Site of Special Scientific Interest.

-- Stanford Wood (TL 163 404) is a small peaceful pine wood, on level ground with a small car park.
+- Stanford Wood (TL 163 404) is a small peaceful pine wood, on level ground.
 The wood gives firm walking all year round.
 A small lake is hidden away in the wood, and is a haven for wildlife.

 - Wilstead Wood (TL 073 438) is an ancient woodland site which is now a pleasant mix of semi-natural broadleaf woodland and conifer plantations.
 Pedestrian access is limited to the main ride network.
 The wood is one of a handful of ancient woodlands in the Marston Vale Community Forest.